NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 ## Dataset Content

-- The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+- The dataset used for this project is supplied by Code Institute and sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-- The dataset contains +4 thousand images taken from the client's crop fields.
+- The dataset contains +4 thousand images taken from the client's crop fields where 50% of these images were utilised for the model training, validating and testing prcess.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 ## Business Requirements